 Things to see and do in Wiluna town

 - Tjurkurba Art Gallery.
-Housed in the Council Chambers see the display of historic photos and unique paintings by Wiluna’s aboriginal Martu artists who frequent the Gallery workshop, producing high quality paintings for sale.
+See the display of historic photos and unique paintings by Wiluna’s Aboriginal Martu artists who frequent the Gallery workshop, producing high quality paintings for sale.

 - Check out the Last of the Nomads statue, the town’s tribute to Warri (1909-1979) and Yatungka (1917-1979), believed to be the last desert nomads leading a traditional lifestyle.
 See Indigenous history for details.

-- Red Hill lokout.
+- Red Hill Lookout.
 Just 1200 metres south of the town this rocky rise gives wonderful views over Wiluna across to the gold mine.